rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 - A `DeviceDriver` trait is added for abstracting `BSP` driver implementations from kernel code.
 - Drivers are stored in `bsp/driver`, and can be reused between `BSP`s.
-    - Introducing the `GPIO` driver, which pinmuxes the RPi's Mini UART.
+    - Introducing the `GPIO` driver, which pinmuxes the RPi's PL011 UART.
-    - Most importantly, the `MiniUart` driver: It implements the `Console` traits and is from now on used as the system console output.
+    - Most importantly, the `PL011Uart` driver: It implements the `Console` traits and is from now on used as the system console output.
 - `BSP`s now contain a`memory_map.rs`.
 In the specific case, they contain the RPi's MMIO addresses which are used to instantiate compatible device drivers